acmcsufoss/js-workshop/README.md

 console.log("Hello, " + name);
 ```

-Only use `let` for variables that are reassigned Otherwise, use `const` for variables that are not reassigned.
+Only use `let` for variables that are reassigned.
+Otherwise, use `const` for variables that are not reassigned.
 The JavaScript runtime will throw an error if you try to reassign a variable that is declared with `const`, which is useful for preventing accidental reassignments.

 ### Variable naming conventions

-For local variables, use camelCase (e.g. `firstName`, `lastName`).
+For local variables, use camelCase (e.g., `firstName`, `lastName`).

-For variables that represent an array, use the plural form of the variable name (e.g. `names`, `numbers`).
+For variables that represent an array, use the plural form of the variable name (e.g., `names`, `numbers`).

-For variables that represent a boolean value, use `is` as a prefix (e.g. `isReady`, `isComplete`).
+For variables that represent a boolean value, use `is` as a prefix (e.g., `isReady`, `isComplete`).

 Constant variables shared throughout the program should be written in `CONSTANT_CASE`.